 - Use any other form of social media that appeals to you!

 Are you new to sewing?
 I’ve got a playlist of tutorials for the beginning sewists on my YouTube channel.
-It includes video tutorials showing you how to do a basic straight stitch when sewing by hand, how to use the whipstitch to hem a garment, how to sew on snaps, and even how to design your own doll clothes patterns, for those who are new to design and alterations.
+It includes video tutorials showing you how to do a basic straight stitch when sewing by hand, how to use the whipstitch to hem a garment, and how to sew on snaps.